CliMA/ClimaArtifacts/en4_ocean_initial_conditions_2010_01/README.md

 ClimaCoupler rebuilds this `LatitudeLongitudeGrid` from the stored interfaces and hands it to Oceananigans' `interpolate!`.

-The interfaces are stored, not just the centres, because they are what determines the grid.
+The interfaces are stored, not just the centers, because they are what determines the grid.
 A periodic axis reports only N face nodes, so the script appends the closing interface to give the N+1 a grid expects.

 ## Inpainting

-`NearestNeighborInpainting(Inf)`, NumericalEarth's default for temperature and salinity, is applied on the native grid before writing.
-This is the expensive, hard-to-reproduce step, and baking it is what lets ClimaCoupler do plain interpolation with no land-masking.
-The script asserts no NaNs remain.
+`NearestNeighborInpainting(Inf)` is applied on the native grid before writing.

-## Accuracy

-ClimaCoupler's `test/artifact_parity/ocean_initial_conditions_parity.jl` compares interpolation from this artifact against NumericalEarth's `set!(field, metadatum)` on the one-degree tripolar grid: maximum absolute difference 2.7e-4 °C for temperature and 2.1e-4 g/kg for salinity, with global means agreeing to roughly 1e-9 relative.
-The two paths are not bit-identical because they interpolate the same inpainted native field through separate code.

 ## Regenerating